-RBA Initiative has introduced a new program to reach school children in primary schools in Dodoma region.
-The program is dubbed ‘’An AMR Balozi campaign program’’. ‘’Balozi’’ is a Swahili word that stands for ‘’an ambassador’’.
-One of the key objectives of the Tanzania national action plan on AMR is to improve awareness and understanding of AMR through effective communication, education, and training and we believe further engaging the school children in their formative ways is the best way to go!
+The RBA Initiative has introduced a new program to reach school children in primary schools in the Dodoma region.
+The program is dubbed "An AMR Balozi campaign program."
+"Balozi" is a Swahili word that stands for "an ambassador".
+One of the key objectives of the Tanzania national action plan on AMR is to improve awareness and understanding of AMR through effective communication, education, and training, and we believe further engaging schoolchildren in their formative ways is the best way to go!

-We are already excited for this new program and the new AMR ambassadors it will create.RBA Initiative calls upon more stakeholders who can support RBA Initiative's work.
+We are already excited about this new program and the new AMR ambassadors it will create.
+The RBA Initiative calls upon more stakeholders who can support the work of the RBA Initiative.